jasonliang-dev/spry/readme.md

 - Spry's API uses short function names more suitable for prototyping.
 - Spry implicitly loads all Lua scripts in a project.
+- Spry projects can be deployed to the web.
+- Spry has hot reload support for images, sprites, and tilemaps.
 - Spry can load Aseprite and LDtk files without needing to convert/export assets to `.json`.
 LÖVE cannot load these files directly.
-- Spry has hot reload support for images, sprites, and tilemaps.
-- Spry projects can be deployed to the web.
 - Spry is a single executable, weighting in at about 1.4mb (610kb zipped).
   LÖVE is 10mb.
+- LÖVE uses LuaJIT 2.1.
+Spry uses PUC Lua 5.4.
+- LÖVE has lots of documentation and community support.
+- LÖVE is mature, stable, and battle-tested.
 - LÖVE uses `conf.lua` for configuration options.
 Spry does not need a separate config file.
-- LÖVE has lots of documentation and community support.
-- LÖVE is mature, stable, and battle-tested.
 - LÖVE has more overall features, such as system threads, touchscreen support, filesystem access, gamepad input, and networking sockets.